 For healthcare professionals keen on enhancing their knowledge of the genetic underpinnings of obesity, the SCOPE module is an invaluable resource.
 It offers a comprehensive insight into the subject while also providing advanced strategies for patient care!

-Available now in English - and soon to be provided in Spanish, French and Portuguese too - this module is an essential resource for professionals eager to deepen their understanding in this area of study.
+Available now in English, French, Spanish and Portuguese - this module is an essential resource for professionals eager to deepen their understanding in this area of study.

 Dive in and enrich your expertise today!